 Risa Weinrit, Psy.D., Chairperson of the Board of Directors, is a psychologist and a psychoanalyst in private practice in the Boston area.
 Risa graduated from Bryn Mawr College in 1980 with a major in psychology.
 She subsequently attended graduate school at Hahnemann University, where she received her doctorate in clinical psychology.
 Risa has been seeing individual adults and couples in psychotherapy in the Boston area since 1987, and completed her psychoanalytic training at the Boston Psychoanalytic Society and Institute in 2003.
 She is on the faculty of both the Boston Psychoanalytic Society & Institute and the Massachusetts Institute of Psychoanalysis, where she teaches seminars on clinical technique and psychoanalytic perspectives on gender.
 Risa is also on the faculty of the Psychoanalytic Couple and Family Institute of New England, where she provides clinical supervision to therapists in a training program for couple’s and family psychotherapy.

 Martha T. Cummings, President of the Board of Directors and Executive Director of Universal Promise, is a native of Southboro, Massachusetts, an alumna of Bryn Mawr College, and a participant in Italian language programs at the Università Italiana per Stranieri in Perugia, Italy, and Dante Alighieri in Florence, Italy.
 Upon her graduation from Bryn Mawr in 1980 with a degree in Anthropology, Martha entered the field of education.
 For more than 30 years, she has served as an administrator, a teacher, a coach, and a tutor.
 In 1995 she won the Anti-defamation League's Golden Teacher Award for an interdisciplinary 12-week unit about the Holocaust.
-Martha is a published author of two books (Straddling the Borders: The Year I Grew Up in Italy and The Wisdom of Angels: Unearthing My Italian Roots), as well as a handful of articles and speeches that have been published in Teaching Tolerance Magazine (online), Fra Noi Magazine, and Army Engineer Magazine.
+Martha is a published author (including The Wisdom of Angels: Unearthing My Italian Roots, and a handful of articles and speeches that have been published in Teaching Tolerance Magazine (online), Fra Noi Magazine, and Army Engineer Magazine).
 Please visit www.marthatcummings.com for more information.